 Instructors of record must verify that only students officially enrolled for the course are in the classroom.
-While it is the responsibility of the student to ensure proper registration for classes, the instructor should notify students when their name is not on the class roll that they must register for the course before the University deadline.
+While it is the student's responsibility to ensure proper class registration, the instructor should notify students when their name is not on the class roll that they must register for the course before the University deadline.
 The department chair will not sign late add forms after the census date (the day on which student credit hours are calculated for each department).
 Inability to reach the instructor, computer failure, lack of proper permission number, and other similar excuses will not be accepted.
 The department must rely on the instructor to prevent this situation.